prkedia81/football-league-management/README.md

 1. Need to add Suspense Boundary
 2. ComboBox highlight selected
-3. Edit location in the re-schedule match feature
-4. Middleware error while checking if user true or not in NextAuth (mongo db)
+3. Middleware error while checking if user true or not in NextAuth (mongo db)
-5. Faster loading in every page
+4. Faster loading in every page
-6. Match Fixtures, venues, teams data consistency on every match, venue or team update
+5. Match Fixtures, venues, teams data consistency on every match, venue or team update

 ## Homepage: